ingcoder/dock-prep/README.md

 **Keywords**: protein structure preparation, molecular docking, AutoDock Vina, PDBQT conversion, computational drug discovery, PDB file processing

 ## What is dock-prep?
 **dock-prep** is a powerful, user-friendly tool that automates the preparation of protein structures for molecular docking with AutoDock Vina, streamlining PDB to PDBQT creation for computational drug discovery.
-Designed for researchers to quickly setup docking without the complex steps.
+Designed for researchers to convert PDBs as they come from the Protein Databank to ready to use PDBQT files for AutoDock Vina docking, in a single line of code.

 ## Why use dock-prep?
 **dock-prep** handles the entire pipeline of file preperation, reducing manual errors, ensuring consistency and saving time.